-Enjoy a protein rich snack prior to eating out to keep your blood sugars stable and prevent you from over eating on the wrong foods.
+Enjoy a protein-rich snack prior to eating out to keep your blood sugars stable and prevent you from overeating on the wrong foods.

 - Ask for vegetables or a salad as a side dish or substitute

-A lot of menus have fried foods such as hot chips or grains on the side of a main dish.
+A lot of menus have fried foods such as hot chips or grains on the side of the main dish.
 Instead of having these foods ask for a side of steamed vegetables or a salad.
 This is one of the simplest and easiest tips that you can use just about anywhere.
 Making sure you eat lots of veggies is key!

 - Choose your appetisers wisely